Generalized multicategories: change-of-base, embedding, and descent: Structure of double categories

 We note the following diagram, in which we have supressed the horizontal 1-cells,

-commutes, by naturality of \( \alpha \) and unit comparison coherence for \( \psi \) and \( \phi \).
-By \ref{eq:coh.assoc.gam}, the top composite is \( \gamma \), so this confirms unit comparsion coherence for \( \psi \cdot \phi \).
+commutes, by naturality of~\( \alpha \) and unit comparison coherence for~\( \psi \) and~\( \phi \).
+By~\ref{eq:coh.assoc.gam}, the top composite is~\( \gamma \), so this confirms unit comparsion coherence for~\( \psi \cdot \phi \).

-The next diagram verifies composition coherence for \( \psi \cdot \phi \): it is a pasting of composition coherences for \(\psi\) and \(\phi\), a naturality square from the functoriality of \( \cdot \), and the remaining diagrams are coherence and naturality of \( \alpha \).
+The next diagram\footnote{See also \cite[Theorem 2]{Mar06}, where we find a proof that horizonal composition for \textit{strong horizontal transformatons} is well-defined, where we find similar diagrams.}, verifies composition coherence for~\( \psi \cdot \phi \): it is a pasting of composition coherences for~\(\psi\) and~\(\phi\), a naturality square from the functoriality of~\( \cdot \), and the remaining diagrams are coherence and naturality of~\( \alpha \).

 \makebox[\textwidth][c]{